Luciousdev/warframe-check-similar-colours/README.md

     - "Limit to one per palette": When searching it will only show 1 result per palette, resulting in more palette variaty.
 3. It is possible as well to click on the colours in the colour palettes.

+## Todo List

+- [] Add the capability to only search between palettes you own. (and making it remember between sessions.)

 ### Outro